6.6 Inner Classes

 }

-// Usage: must create outer class object first
+// Usage: must create an outer class object first

 Outer outer = new Outer();